TryUnfurl

 6. Too Many Redirects

-How to spot it: Use a redirect checker to count the hops from the shared URL to the final page.
+How to spot it: Use a redirect checker (curl -I -L or a browser DevTools Network tab) to count the hops from the shared URL to the final page.
 More than 3 is risky.

 Fix: Minimise redirect chains.
 Ideally, the shared URL should redirect in a single hop to the canonical URL.
 Avoid chaining through marketing tracking URLs before the final destination — use UTM parameters on the final URL instead.